What is Consent Management?

 This requires both front-end and back-end development and infrastructure, with the user's consent choices synchronized across products and devices.
 Building all of this adds complexity to your development and additional infrastructure overheads.

-Features to expect from a consent management platform
+Features to look for in a consent management platform

 Consent management platforms such as OneTrust provide the components required to give your users control over what happens to their data.
 They should also provide you with tools for compliance, assessing the risk of involved third parties, and managing privacy policies and the limits they set.